nuive/pokemon-access/readme.md

 From there, load pokemon.lua, press run.
 It should say ready (or your language equivalent, bassed on the game you've downloaded), alt tab out and back in again

 ## Keys
-Make sure num lock is off while playing the game, or the keys won't work.

 * Standard gameBoy keys: z/x are a/b, enter/backspace start/select and arrows.
 * j, k and l - previous, current and next item
 * shift k - rename current item